Pokémon Ranger: Shadows of Almia: Plot

-The player is promoted to the rank of Top Ranger and gains the use of the Fine Styler.
-Their first mission is to help Sven, another Top Ranger, investigate a Dim Sun mining operation in the Chroma Ruins.
-They discover that Dim Sun is looking for Dark Crystals to power their Gigaremo and Miniremo units.
-They also find a hole where a large Shadow Crystal was once held, and a Diary written by the late Brighton Hall, the previous president of Altru Inc; the mining site is discovered to be the ruins of the site where Doyle Hall, the company's founder, first began prospecting for new energy sources.
-While examining the Dark Crystal, the Rangers discover that the effects of these crystals can be nullified by shards of three gems known as the Tears of Princes.
+Following these events, the player is promoted to Top Ranger and is given the Fine Styler.
+Their first mission is to help Top Ranger Sven investigate a Team Dim Sun mining operation in the Chroma Ruins.
+Team Dim Sun is looking for Dark Crystals to power their Gigaremo and Miniremo units.
+While exploring deeper into Chroma Ruins, Top Ranger Sven and the player locate a hole where a large Shadow Crystal was once held, and a Diary written by the late Brighton Hall, the previous president of Altru Inc. Upon reading the diary, the mining site is discovered to be the ruins of the site where Doyle Hall, the company's founder, first began searching for new energy sources.
+The Rangers discover that the effects of these dark crystals can be nullified by shards of three gems known as the Tears of Princes.

-The player and Keith go on to separately collect the sources of these shards; the blue gem from Almia Castle, the red gem from Boyle Volcano, and the yellow gem from Hippowdon Temple.
-Although the player takes both the blue and red gems, Keith is captured by Dim Sun, which uses him to blackmail the player into surrendering the yellow gem.
-Meanwhile, Sven raids Dim Sun's undersea base, stealing plans for an "Incredible Machine".
-With the aid of Isaac, a former classmate of the player and Kincaid's unwitting protege, it is discovered that the plans are for Altru Inc.'s tower, which is actually a massive Gigaremo powered by the Shadow Crystal.
-With this revelation, it is realized that Altru Inc. is behind Team Dim Sun's activities.
+The player and Keith retrieve the sources of these shards; the blue gem from Almia Castle, the red gem from Boyle Volcano, and the yellow gem from Hippowdon Temple.
+Although the player takes both the blue and red gems, Keith is captured by Team Dim Sun, who use him to blackmail the player into surrendering the yellow gem.
+Meanwhile, Sven raids Team Dim Sun's undersea base, stealing plans for an "Incredible Machine".
+With the aid of Isaac, a former classmate of the player and Kincaid's protege, the plans for Altru Inc.'s tower are discovered, a massive Gigaremo powered by the Shadow Crystal.
+With this revelation, it is revealed that Altru Inc. is behind Team Dim Sun's activities.